olgaferro/Bertelsmann-Arvato-Project/README.md

 # === DESCRIPTION ===

---You will first define the problem you want to solve and investigate potential solutions.-- In this project we are going to  individuals whose can probabilities to become a new customers to  Bertelsmann Arvato Analytics.
+In this project we are going to  individuals whose can probabilities to become a new customers to  Bertelsmann Arvato Analytics.